 Reserve a Spot at Your Second Choice

-Even though it can be a bit discouraging to do so, it’s highly recommended that students who’ve been waitlisted on their first-choice school put a deposit down for their second-place school.
+Even though it can be discouraging, it’s highly recommended that students who’ve been waitlisted for their first-choice school put a deposit down for their next-best option.
+Putting a deposit down on another school isn’t giving up on your dream school; it’s just an important safety net to ensure you have somewhere to attend.

-Putting a deposit down on another school isn’t giving up on the dream school; it’s just an important safety net to ensure students have somewhere to attend.
-Some may opt to take a “gap year” if they don’t make it into their school of choice.
+Some students may opt to take a “gap year” if they don’t make it into their school of choice.
 This choice is highly personal, though, and there isn’t a clear recommendation on how beneficial or harmful it is.
+Some students may find a gap year useful and productive, while others may find that it deters them from going back to school on time.

-Anyone committed to attending college in the fall will find it a smart move to put a deposit down on their second- or even third-place school, and then continue working on getting accepted off the waitlist for their first choice.
+Anyone committed to attending college in the fall will likely find it a smart move to put a deposit down on their second- or even third-place school, and then continue working on getting accepted off the waitlist for their first choice.

 Retake Tests